ericf1/ftwbot/README.md

 - Creating custom web links for Discord webhooks

-Suggestions are appreciated and can be post to the [Discussions](https://github.com/ericf1/ftwbot/discussions) page.
+Suggestions are appreciated and can be posted to the [Discussions](https://github.com/ericf1/ftwbot/discussions) page.

 How To Set Up Your Own Bot
 ---